radiosilence/anthropic-play/README.md

 - 🗑️ **Reset Chat**: Clear conversation history with confirmation
 - 🤔 **Loading States**: Visual feedback when Claude is thinking
 - 📱 **Responsive Design**: Works great on all screen sizes
+- 🌊 **Streaming Responses**: See Claude's responses appear in real-time as they're generated

 ## 🚀 Getting Started